 Money Saving Tips

 - Stay in Nearby Messonghi - This village lies 15 miles out of Corfu, but it has the same seaside atmosphere.
 If you want a small-town feel without the crazy tourism, you can take advantages of the budgets prices here.

 - Rent a Bike - A great way to see Corfu is by bike.
 Day rentals should cost under $18 USD.

 Top Things to Do

 - Explore Kassiopi – A small and quaint ancient town, it’s worth spending a half day here exploring the ancient Greek and Roman ruins.
 It will give you something to do other than the beach.

-- See the Church of Saint Spiridon – Visit this three hundred year of church full of relics.
-It’s free to get in and very beautiful.
+- See the Church of Saint Spiridon – Visit this three hundred year old church, which is full of relics.
+It’s free to get in and is very beautiful.

 - Lounge on Lakkeiss Beach – This quiet beach is a good place to go when the main beaches near town fill up with tourists and drunk backpackers.